Birrellc/Navigating-Newcastle/README.md

 ### Structure

-- The website is designed with ease of navigation in mind for each section allowing quick transition throughout the website and to avoid any distractions from the users originial purpose on the website.
+- The website is designed with ease of navigation in mind for each section allowing quick transition throughout the website and to avoid any distractions from the users original purpose on the website.
 - The website will also share the same design plan across all pages to keep things neat and easy for the user to use.
 - Users without accounts or not logged in will only be able to see home, login and signup pages
 - Users that are logged in will also